krishnakashablalwani/ASTRA/app/backend/EMAIL_SETUP.md

 ### Email not sending?

-1. **Check SMTP Key:** Make sure you copied the entire key from Brevo
+1. **Check API Key:** Make sure you copied the entire key from https://app.brevo.com/settings/keys/api
-2. **Check SMTP Login:** Use the exact login from Brevo settings (e.g., `9aa161001@smtp-brevo.com`)
-3. **Check Console:** Look for errors like "Email service configuration error" or "Authentication failed"
+2. **Check Console:** Look for "✅ Email service ready" message on startup
-4. **Verify Brevo Account:** Ensure your Brevo account is verified and active
+3. **Verify Brevo Account:** Ensure your Brevo account is verified and active
-5. **Run Test Script:** Use `node test-brevo.js` to diagnose connection issues

-### Authentication Failed (535 5.7.8)?

-1. Generate a **new SMTP key** at https://app.brevo.com/settings/keys/smtp
-2. Delete any old/inactive keys
+4. **Check Logs:** Look for error messages like "Error sending email"

+### "Email service not configured" message?

-3. Update `BREVO_SMTP_KEY` in your `.env` file
+1. Verify `BREVO_API_KEY` is set in your `.env` file
+2. Make sure the API key starts with `xkeysib-`
-4. Restart the server
+3. Restart the server after adding the key

-### Connection Timeout?

-1. Check your internet connection
-2. Verify port 587 is not blocked by firewall
-3. Try increasing timeout values in `emailService.js` (already set to 30 seconds)
-4. Brevo's SMTP relay works on Render (not blocked like Gmail)
+### Still not working on Render?

+1. **Check Environment Variables:** Go to Render Dashboard → Your Service → Environment
+2. **Add BREVO_API_KEY:** Make sure it's added to Render's environment variables
+3. **Verify EMAIL_FROM:** Set to a valid email address
+4. **Redeploy:** Save environment variables to trigger redeployment

 ### Server won't start?

 1. Make sure all dependencies are installed: `npm install`
-2. Check that nodemailer is installed: `npm list nodemailer`
+2. Check that @getbrevo/brevo is installed: `npm list @getbrevo/brevo`
 3. Verify .env file exists and has correct format

+## Why API Instead of SMTP?

+**Previous Setup (SMTP):**
+- Used port 587 for email sending
+- Blocked by many cloud platforms (including Render)
+- Timeout issues on free hosting tiers

+**Current Setup (HTTP API):**
+- ✅ Uses standard HTTP/HTTPS (port 80/443)
+- ✅ Works on all cloud platforms
+- ✅ No port blocking issues
+- ✅ Faster and more reliable
+- ✅ Same free tier (300 emails/day)

 ### No emails received?